yudhisteer/Autonomous-Lane-Changing-using-Model-Predictive-Control/README.md

 **Scenario 2: Bézier Curve Trajectory**

-The reason we use a spline or more specifically a Bézier curve is in order to acheive a more realistic scenario which we would expect in real-life.
-We can be sure to acheive a smooth transition during overtaking which will allow for the comfort and safety of the passengers.
+The reason we use a spline or more specifically a Bézier curve is in order to achieve a more realistic scenario which we would expect in real-life.
+We can be sure to achieve a smooth transition during overtaking which will allow for the comfort and safety of the passengers.

 <p align="center">
   <img src= "https://user-images.githubusercontent.com/59663734/160292453-f61bbdd6-b157-4441-99c6-0958440e1f10.png" />